MadaraUchiwa473/guide-website/README.md

 # template
-A template for the organization of files and their content so that it is easier to navigate
+A template for the organization of files and their content so that it is easier to navigate.
+You must extract the file (unzipped) to access everything.

+Un modèle pour l'organisation des fichiers et de leur contenu afin qu'il soit plus facile de naviguer.
+Vous devez extraire le fichier (décompressé) pour accéder à tout.

 # folow me
 On instagram : instagram.com/madara_red1
+Join our discord : dsc.gg/supermarche

 # STYLE